vincetiu8/covid-tower-defense/README.md

 Once you have all of these assets, you're ready to add the tower in-game!

-First, we need to add these assets into the correct folders.
+First, you need to add these assets into the correct folders.
 They should be added in:
 ```
 .
 ├── data